ARSaiPrasath/Airlines-Fare-Prediction/README.md

 pip install -r requirements.txt

 Technologies Used:
-Python
+Python,
-sckikit-learn
+sckikit-learn,
-Flask
+Flask,
-HTML, CSS
+HTML, CSS and
 JavaScript

 Future Scope:
-We can use multiple algorithms
+We can use multiple algorithms and
 Optimize Flask app app.py